Maiichi/ft_transcendence/README.md

 ## API Reference

 ### AUTHENTICATION API's
-* type this URL `localhost:port/api/auth/callback` on the browser, after you will be redirected to the 42-api, then press authorize and you will be redirected to another page with the ``token`` of your authentication, keep the ``token`` for future use.
+* :warning: type this URL `localhost:port/api/auth/callback` on the browser, after you will be redirected to the 42-api, then press authorize and you will be redirected to another page with the ``token`` of your authentication, keep the ``token`` for future use.

 ### USER API's

-* before running the USER api's make sure you have the `token` you get previously and go the green lock `Autorize` and put it there.
+* :warning: before running the USER api's make sure you have the `token` you get previously and go the green lock `Autorize` and put it there.

 #### Get user by username